vithushen/Blackjack-Counter/README.md

 Reset Option: Need to start over?
 Hit the reset button to clear the count and begin tracking again.

-Whether you're a beginner learning card counting strategies or a seasoned blackjack player, our Blackjack Card Counter Tracker is a handy tool to enhance your gaming experience.
+Whether you're a beginner learning card counting strategies or a regular blackjack player, this Blackjack Card Counter Tracker is a handy tool to enhance your gaming experience.
 Try it out and elevate your blackjack skills!

 ## Running the Application
 ### Front-End